ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 ### AWS Kinesis

 Amazon Kinesis is a platform that enables real-time processing of streaming data at scale.
-It provides various services, such as Amazon Kinesis Streams, Amazon Kinesis Firehose, and Amazon Kinesis Analytics, which allow users to ingest, process, and analyse large volumes of data in real-time.
+It provides various services, such as Amazon Kinesis Streams, Amazon Kinesis Firehose, and Amazon Kinesis Analytics, which allow users to ingest, process, and analyse large volumes of data in real time.

 - Amazon Kinesis Streams allows you to collect and process real-time data streams.
 - Firehose simplifies the process of loading streaming data into AWS services.